-Catherine Lee is the Intensive English Program Coordinator at UW-Eau Claire.
-She is responsible for recruitment, admissions, orientation, immigration advising, and finances for the program.
-In addition she also manages UWEC's recruiting partners.
+Catherine Lee is the Intensive English Program Manager at UW-Eau Claire.
+She is responsible for much of the administrative aspects of the program including, orientation, immigration advising, and finances.

-She received her undergraduate degree in German and Biology from Colby College in Waterville, Maine, and her Masters in International Education from the SIT graduate Institute in Brattleboro, Vermont.
-Her international experience includes studying and working for four years in Germany and working for two and a half in Azerbaijan.
-She has also traveled extensively around the world both for work and pleasure.
+She received her undergraduate degree in German and Biology from Colby College in Waterville, Maine, and her Masters in International Education from the SIT Graduate Institute in Brattleboro, Vermont.
+Her international experience includes, studying and working for four years in Germany, as well as working two and half years in Azerbaijan.
+She has also traveled extensively around the world for work and pleasure.

-Outside of the office you can find Catherine on the bike and cross-country ski trails in Eau Claire training for the next big race.
+Outside of the office you can find Catherine on the running and cross country ski trails in Eau Claire training for the next big race.

 Other International Student Staff not housed in the Center for International Education